conradakunga/Blog/_posts/2025-01-22-fluent-assertions-a-pragmatic-roadmap-to-what-next.md

     - FluentAssertions
 ---

-So, in a [previous post]({%  post_url 2025-01-16-there-be-dragons-fluentassertions-8-new-licensing %}), I covered the debacle around the recent change in the [FluentAssertions](https://fluentassertions.com/) library.
+In a [previous post]({%  post_url 2025-01-16-there-be-dragons-fluentassertions-8-new-licensing %}), I covered the debacle around the recent change in the [FluentAssertions](https://fluentassertions.com/) library.
 But the hawk-eyed among you noticed that, despite being a [huge]({% post_url 2025-01-18-evaluating-multiple-test-assertions-at-once-with-fluentassertions %}) [proponent]({% post_url 2021-07-25-better-assertion-testing-with-fluentassertions %}) of the library, **I did not, in fact, say what I intended to do about the situation** and emailed me to ask.

 My thoughts are as follows: